*Mexico is committed to reforming its laws to prohibit corporal punishment in all settings.*

 The “right to correct” of persons with parental authority is confirmed in the Civil Code.
 In 1997, the Federal Civil Code 1928 was amended so that the exercise of the right to correct should not involve the use of force which endangers the physical or mental integrity of children, and new provisions against family violence were added.
 A new Federal Civil Code was adopted in 2012 that reiterated these provisions without further amendment.
 Article 422 of the Code states (unofficial translation): “Persons with parental power or custody of a child are required to educate them suitably.”
 Article 423 states: “For the purpose of the preceding article, those who exercise parental authority or have children in their custody have the power to correct [‘la facultad de corregirlos’] them and the obligation to observe behaviour which sets a good example.
 The power to correct does not imply the infliction on children of force which violates their physical or psychological integrity in accordance with the provisions of article 323ter of this Code.”
 Article 323ter states that family members should avoid behaviours that lead to domestic violence.
 Domestic violence is defined in the article as “the use of physical or moral force, or serious omissions, repeatedly by one family member on another, which violates their physical and/or psychological integrity, regardless of whether or not it results in injury, provided that the attacker and the attacked family members live at the same address and there is a relationship of kinship, marriage or cohabitation.”
 These provisions appear to protect children from physical punishment inflicted “repeatedly”, but it is not clear that isolated punitive assault on a child would not be tolerated.
 The federal Law for the Protection of the Rights of Children and Adolescents 2000 confirms the right of children and adolescents to “have a violence-free life” (art.
 3) and the obligation of parents to protect children from all forms of abuse, stating that this means parental authority should not be exercised in a way which violates the child’s physical or mental integrity (art.
 11), but it does not explicitly prohibit all corporal punishment in childrearing.

 In August 2017, two Bills were introduced in Parliament to prohibit corporal punishment of children.
-The Bill amending article 423 of the Federal Civil Code aims to remove the reference to the “right to correct”, amending the article to state (unofficial translation): “For the purposes of the preceding article, those who exercise parental authority or have children in their custody have an obligation to respect their physical and psychological integrity as well as observe behaviour which sets a good example.
-It is prohibited to inflict on children force that threatens their physical or psychological integrity in accordance with the provisions of article 323ter of this Code.”
-This would be a silent repeal as the removal of the “right to correct” is not accompanied by an explicit prohibition of corporal punishment.
+The Bill amending article 423 of the Federal Civil Code was approved by the Chamber of Deputies in December 2017 and passed on to the Senate for examination.
+The Bill has the apparent aim to prohibit corporal punishment and all other humiliating and degrading treatment of children but seems to qualify corporal punishment as “repeated” use of force.
+It amends article 423 as follows (unofficial translation, emphasis added): “For the effects of the previous article, those who exercise parental authority or have minors under their custody, have the power to correct them and the obligation to respect their physical and psychological integrity, as well as observe a behaviour that serves as a good example.
+The power to correct does not imply for any reason the use of corporal punishment or cruel, degrading or humiliating treatment that threaten their physical or mental integrity in the terms of the provisions of article 323ter of this Code.”
 The Bill amending article 323ter of the Federal Civil Code and article 105 of the General Law on the Rights of Children and Adolescents 2014 includes an explicit prohibition of corporal and humiliating punishment in those laws, but it does not repeal the mention of the “right to correct”.
+It is still pending in the Senate.

 The majority of states have enacted provisions similar to the federal law in their Civil Codes and other legislation – i.e. confirming a “right of correction” within limits which in many cases are linked to legal definitions of domestic violence.
 Children are variously protected from the use of force which causes harm (e.g. Baja California Family Violence Prevention and Care Act 2003, Chihuahua Civil Code 2004, Hidalgo Law on Domestic Violence 2010, Nayarit Civil Code 1981), from the repeated use of force (Morelos Family Code 2006), from violations of their integrity (e.g. Chihuahua Law on the Rights of Adolescents 2013, Hidalgo Family Law 2007, Michoacan de Ocampo Family Code 2008, Nayarit Civil Code 1981, Nayarit Law on the Protection of the Rights of Children and Adolescents 2005) and/or from abuse (e.g. Chihuahua Criminal Code 2006).
 But the near universal acceptance of physical punishment in childhood means that it is not typically perceived as harmful or abusive or to violate integrity unless it is severe or causes obvious injury: prohibition requires clarity in law that no corporal punishment should be used.